bcjaeger/table.glue/cran-comments.md

 ## Test environments

-* local R installation, R 4.0.2
+- local R installation, R 4.0.2

-* ubuntu 16.04 (on travis-ci), R 4.0.2
+- ubuntu 16.04 (on travis-ci), R 4.0.2

-* win-builder (devel)
+- win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+There were no ERRORs or WARNINGs.

-* This is a new release.
+There were some NOTEs.

-## First submission notes
+- This is a new release.

-The description field should not start with 'this package'.
-This has been fixed in the resubmission.
+- Possibly mis-spelled words in DESCRIPTION:

-## Second submission notes
+    + Atherosclerotic (2:44)

-Please make sure that you do not change the user's options, par or working directory.
+    + antihypertensive (14:25)

-## Second submission changes
+    + atherosclerotic (13:3, 16:3)

-I have removed functions that change user options.
+I have reviewed these words and am comfortable with their spelling.